dsc-courses/practice.dsc40a.com/problems/fa24-final/fa24-final-q09.md

      20      thriller    Yes       Yes       Yes        No
   --------- ---------- -------- ---------- ------- ------------
 :::

+# BEGIN SUBPROB

+($\times$`<!-- -->`{=html}8) A new book has been released which has 'Happy conclusion\", "sidekick\" but not "Spaceships\" or "murder investigation\".
+Is this book a sci-fi, thriller or romance?
+Use the Naive Bayes Classifier without smoothing.
+Be sure to clearly state your prediction as one of the three genres. *Show all your calculations.*

+# BEGIN SOLUTION

 We estimate the following probabilities from the table: